pensjonatus/flash-fiction/blog/business-trip.md

 ---
-title: 'Business trip'
+title: Business trip
 date: '2018-04-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The hotel had guns up front, turrets, sandbags.
 But inside the breakfast was a